Blood can flow from the nose for many reasons, most of which are not serious. Moreover, the amount of blood lost from most nosebleeds is quite minor.

 The blood vessels of the nose are fragile and close to the surface.
 The thin mucus membrane makes these vessels very susceptible to minor trauma and to cracking and drying.

 A finger (or other foreign body) in the nose is a very common cause of bleeding, even if the blood flow does not start right away.
 A cold or nasal allergy produces swelling and irritation in the nose that make the nose more likely to bleed spontaneously.
 Sneezing or blowing the nose can also trigger a bleed.
 Dry air or irritating fumes can cause a bleed, alone or in combination with other factors.
 In young children, irritation from GE reflux can trigger a bleed.

 Occasionally the bleeding may be caused by a congenital problem, such as a hemangioma.
-Disorders of blood clotting, for instance, from low platelets, from hemophilia, or from medications are an uncommon cause.
+A disorder of blood clotting, whether from low platelets, from hemophilia, or from medications, is an uncommon cause.

 Chronic illnesses can also lead to nosebleeds, but generally, people are well aware of this illness long before the nosebleed.

 Almost all children will have at least one nosebleed; most will have several.
 During the preschool years, some children will have several benign nosebleeds a week.
 They get less common after puberty.

 Nosebleeds are more common in the winter months when the dry air can cause the lining of the nose to dry out.
 A dry climate can have the same effect any time of the year.

 Nosebleeds are also more common among those with nasal allergies or colds.